ripleymj/ansible-demo/README.md

 In this demo, you will use three virtual machines to demonstrate how to use Ansible.
 One machine will be the Ansible master and will run configuration jobs on the other two machines.
 Ansible has no true "master" machine, it's just the one you work from.
 Products such as Ansible Tower, or it's upstream, open-source cousin AWX, are a true master machine that allows scheduling and delegating Ansible jobs.

+Note that Ansible playbooks will always run in order on any particular machine, but due to Ansible's agressive but configurable parallelism, the overall completion order may be non-deterministic.

 ## Exercise 1 - Inventory
 To begin, create a file called `inventory` in this project root, like so: